 Learn how to sew a scrunchie with this easy DIY scrunchie pattern.
 Make scrunchies for all your friends with simple instructions.
+This project is great for a beginner and a great way to use scrap fabric.

 The perfect scrunchies!
 You will have a great grasp on sewing scrunchies after you’ve read through this post!